zhaoyx239/X-Translator/README.md

 English | [Chinese version](README_zh.md)

 X-Translator is a modular, low-cost speech-to-speech translation demo.
 It connects streaming ASR, machine translation, and prompt-conditioned TTS through a lightweight runtime controller, so the browser can display source text, translated text, and synthesized target speech during a live session.
+Try the online demo at [https://translate.sjtuxlance.com/](https://translate.sjtuxlance.com/).

 The current release focuses on the local demo code.
-Server-side components, evaluation code, and the paper will be released later.
+Evaluation code and the paper will be released later.

 ## Architecture